KhronosGroup/glTF/specification/README.md

 glTF is streamlined for rendering.
 When a tradeoff needs to be made, glTF strives for the simplicity of the runtime application over the simplicity of the tool generating glTF, e.g., the content pipeline.
 For example:
    * glTF does not support polygons.
 Polygons are triangulated when glTF is written.
    * glTF only contains one <a href="#asset">`asset`</a> property.
-When creating a glTF asset from an COLLADA asset, If the asset has several `asset` elements, the convert must handle it, so the applicatio does not have to.
+When creating a glTF asset from an COLLADA asset, If the asset has several `asset` elements, the tool must handle it, so the application does not have to.

-To relieve the burden on the content pipeline, [dae2json](https://github.com/KhronosGroup/glTF/tree/master/converter/dae2json) provides an open-source COLLADA to glTF pipeline for integrating into existing pipelines or as a reference implementation for other glTF generation tools.
-COLLADA was chosen because of it's widespread use as an interchange format.
+To relieve the burden on the content pipeline, [dae2json](https://github.com/KhronosGroup/glTF/tree/master/converter/dae2json) is an open-source COLLADA to glTF pipeline for integrating into existing pipelines or as a reference implementation for other glTF generation tools.
+COLLADA was chosen because of its widespread use as an interchange format.

 ## Map Well to the GL APIs

 glTF is designed with the GL APIs in mind; in particular, the limitations of WebGL.
 To make it easy for applications to implement, glTF strives to map well to the GL APIs.

 glTF tries to balance the tradeoffs between simplicity and completeness.
 For example, although geometry, images, and shaders map easily to the GL APIs, they do not provide enough.
 To make glTF broadly useful, glTF includes a scene graph, materials, and animations.
 Leaving out the scene graph would hinder interaction with individual model nodes.
-Likewise leaving out materials and animations would make leave out key functionality common to most applications.
+Likewise leaving out materials and animations would leave out key functionality common to most applications.

-To help mapping between glTF and GL APIs:
+To help mapping between glTF and GL:
 * glTF properties commonly map to GL functions and function arguments.
 For example, the <a href="#meshAttribute">`attribute (mesh)`</a> glTF property maps closely to the [`vertexAttribPointer`](http://www.khronos.org/opengles/sdk/docs/man/xhtml/glVertexAttribPointer.xml) GL function, and the <a href="#states">`states`</a> glTF property naming maps directly to GL functions.
 * This specification contains cross-references to the OpenGL ES SDK (which WebGL also references).
 For example, see the <a href="#shader">`shader`</a> glTF property.